thunderheadone/one-sdk-ios-test/docs/additional-features-guide.md

   * [Clear the user profile](#clear-the-user-profile)

-## Additional features of codeless Thunderhead SDK
+## Additional features of Thunderhead SDK
 Follow any of the steps below to access further functions of the SDK.

 You will typically use these functions to extend the codeless functionality, turn off specific codeless functions or if you are adopting a pure programmatic integration.